Veteran Bernese

 Why don’t we only use these lines for breeding?

 Unfortunately, it is not as simple as just using dogs with these lines to improve our longevity because dogs with these relatives could still include other dogs with known hereditary diseases in their genetic make up.
-Also, even if you could know all about all the potential health issues, breeding is about consideration of many more aspects such as temperament, type, size, conformation, markings, movement etc etc etc.
+Also, even if you could know everything about all the potential health issues, breeding is about a balanced and informed consideration of many, many aspects such as temperament, type, size, conformation, markings, movement etc etc etc.

-All that is ever being suggested is to bear longevity and health in mind as one of many considerations when breeding (or puppy buying) and to take just as much pride in breeding long-living, healthy Bernese as breeding show winners and there is absolutely no reason why the two principles have to be mutually exclusive of each other.
-Many show dogs live long lives and appear well into Veteran classes, so show, health and longevity are not mutually exclusive ideals and we should celebrate Bernese who are healthy and long living just as much as those who have show success.
+All that is ever being suggested is to bear longevity in mind as one of many considerations when breeding (or puppy buying) and to take just as much pride in breeding long-living, healthy Bernese as breeding show winners.
+There is absolutely no reason why these two principles have to be mutually exclusive of each other.
+Many show dogs live long lives and appear well into Veteran classes, so the virtues and ideals needed for show, health and longevity can sit alongside each other.
+You don’t have to breed for just one or the other and we should celebrate Bernese who are healthy and long living in their own right whether they be show dogs, working dogs or simply family members.

 Please note the details on the list are reproduced in good faith by the club who cannot be responsible for any errors not properly notified to us.
-Dogs appearing on the list who do not have their continued ‘existence’ confirmed may well be removed from the list after a short period without specific notice to ensure the credibility of the list.
-If you are putting a dog onto this list please ensure you keep us up to date with periodic updates, and please be aware of the new protocol given above AND please respond to enquiries if sent.
+Dogs appearing on the list who do not have their continued well being confirmed may be removed from the list after a short period without specific notice in order to maintain the credibility of the list.
+If you are putting a dog onto this list please ensure you keep us up to date with periodic updates, and please be aware of the new protocol given above AND please respond promptly to enquiries if sent.